← All Articles guides

 A typical ceremony has three to five musical moments:

-At Nicola’s wedding, the processional in rehearsal took about 20 seconds.
-On the day, with nerves and a longer dress and the reality of walking in front of 80 people, it took closer to 35.
+Duration: 30 seconds to 2 minutes.
+Impossible to predict exactly.
+Nicola’s processional took 20 seconds in rehearsal and closer to 35 on the day.
+Nerves, a longer dress, the reality of walking in front of 80 people.
 If we’d been using a fixed-length track with no fade control, there would have been either an awful silence or an awkward lunge for the volume button.
 Neither is what you want at the most important moment of the day.

 The Spotify problem